POL0423/TAMZ/README.md

 ### 2024-12-22 20:00 UTC
 I have greatly underestimated complexness of this task and thus failed to deliver complete basic skeleton of this app.
-The basic skeleton is half baked as of this time when writing this note.
+The basic skeleton is half-baked as of this time when writing this note.
 I couldn't get to finish all promised features on time until the deadline, however the basic idea is still somewhat visible.
-Hopefully this is gonna be enough to count towards the minimum credit score.
+Hopefully this is going to be enough to count towards the minimum credit score.

 ## Presentation